MaurizioPolizzi21/game_theory_w_agents/README.md

 ## Overview

 This project simulates the famous Prisoner's Dilemma using two AI agents with distinct strategic personalities.
 The implementation uses LangGraph for multi-agent orchestration and Ollama's Mistral model for decision-making, creating an environment where agents can interact over multiple rounds while maintaining memory of previous choices.
+This projects tries to replicate Robert Axelrod’s Prisoner’s Dilemma tournaments in the late 1970s.

+### Key Insights from Axelrod
+- Being nice (never defect first) is critical.
+- Strategies that were clear and forgiving promoted cooperation and scored better.
+- Overly aggressive or overly random strategies lost in the long run.
+- Even in a competitive setting, mutual cooperation often beats constant exploitation.

 ## The Prisoner's Dilemma